Updated: Dec 22, 2022

 4. Defendant Is Wrongfully Charged Or There Aren't Enough Evidence

 Unfortunately, false kidnapping charges are made to spite or punish another person.
-For example, a couple involved in a tenuous divorce and child custody dispute might end in accusing the other of kidnapping their child.
+For example, a couple involved in a tenuous divorce and child custody dispute might accuse the other of kidnapping their child.
 These accusations are made without concrete evidence, which won't hold up in court.

 While the above example is the most common one, people will wrongfully accuse someone of kidnapping for malicious reasons.
 This could happen to a former couple, a family member, or someone who works in the same company.

 In other words, false accusations can happen to anyone, so defendants must hire prescreened California Criminal Defense Attorneys.
-A lawyer will be able to conduct their own investigations, build a solid defense, and represent you in crucial steps related to the false charges.
+A lawyer can conduct their own investigations, build a solid defense, and represent you in crucial steps related to the false charges.

 Get A Referral To The California Criminal Defense Attorneys